-Given that return-to-play decisions are the domain of the clinical assessors, we, as researchers, cannot and should not make any such decisions on the basis of our data.
-However, clinical assessors might however use the data we collect to inform return-to-play decisions.
-However, given that we are administering tests of thinking and behavior, post-concussion tests, and brain scans as part of the study, there may be outcomes following those tests, for which further follow-up by health professionals may be advisable.
+Given that we are administering tests of thinking and behavior and brain scans as part of the study, there may be outcomes following those tests, for which further follow-up by health professionals may be advisable.
 We will not impose these referrals but we provide the necessary information for parents as these follow-up consultations in the best interests of the child.
 We outline these referrals below.